Face Covering Policy Requirements

 University Community Requirements

-- Participate in a daily screening program on the TopperSafe app.
+- All individuals accessing campus must participate in the daily screening program on the TopperSafe app.

 Campus Visitor Requirements

 - Follow the face covering policy, including in outdoor spaces where six feet of distance is not possible.